Speaking of Babies

-“Oh, no, no, no,” she shook her head.
+“Oh, no, no, no.” She shook her head in wide arcs that could not be misinterpreted.
 “I never promised to keep this secret.
-I have no desire to be in any more trouble with Pallador than I already have been.”
+I have no desire to be in any more trouble with Pallador.”

 “As you wish,” Edgar said with a laidback shrug.
 “Just remember, I never promised to keep your protector’s new telepathic gift a secret either.
 I’m sure Anesidora and Ishtura will be intrigued by the news.”

-Eena glowered at the confident manner in which he was blackmailing her.
-She wondered which scenario would turn out to be worse: putting Ian in potential danger or herself?
+Eena glowered at the confident manner in which he blackmailed her.
+She wondered which scenario would turn out worse: putting Ian in potential danger or herself?
 Regardless, there was no way she could betray her best friend.

 “You’re horrible,” she growled.
 “Fine, I’ll keep your pathetic, little secret.
 But I want to know the very moment that egg starts hatching.”

-“I would never want you to miss such an amazing occurrence, Amora.”
-His triumphant grin bothered as much as the rotten stench of a skunk.
+“I wouldn’t want you to miss such an amazing occurrence, Amora.”
+His triumphant grin bothered her as much as the lingering stench of a dead skunk.

 Reluctantly, Eena tore herself away from their extraordinary secret and followed her guide outside.
-She was more than happy to escape the dark, dismal atmosphere that shrouded the planet.
+She was more than happy to escape the dismal planet.
 All the way back to the Kemeniroc she tried to pay attention to the phenomenal sights, but her head was wrapped up with thoughts of a soon-to-hatch baby dragon.
-She wondered what color his stones would be: amber, brown, violet or maybe green?
+She wondered what color his stones would be: amber, brown, violet, or maybe green?
 Whatever the shade, his eyes were certain to match.

 Edgar left her exactly where he had found her, in the elevator next to her reinstated protector.
 Eena insisted that he restore the dragon’s soul to her neck, which he did after a minimal amount of whiny protest.
-The young Sha settled down with the calming feelings that accompanied her return to a state of mortality.
+The young Sha savored the calmness that accompanied her return to a state of mortality.
 Before Edgar vanished, Eena noted how Ian was still unmoving and unchanged.
 She questioned her senses.

 “Edgar, Ian looks exactly as he did when we left him.
 Has he been frozen like this the entire time?”

 “No, Amora, I explained this once before.
 Ian is not frozen.
 You and I are the ones moving in rapid time.
-It only appears that he’s frozen because his movements are so slow by comparison.”
+It only appears that he is frozen because his movements are so slow by comparison.”

 She shook her head, both incredulous and confused.
-“I’ll never get use to this.
+“I’ll never get used to this.
 It seems impossible.”